hekeki/DartsMath/README.md

 # DartsMath
-App to learn to calculate dart scores like a pro
+With DartsMath you can learn to calculate dart scores like a pro